 Receiving a Georgia wage garnishment order can feel overwhelming, especially for those unfamiliar with state tax laws or collection procedures.
-The notice typically indicates that the Georgia Department of Revenue has initiated legal action to collect unpaid taxes directly from an employee’s earnings.
+The notice typically indicates that the Georgia Department of Revenue has taken steps to collect unpaid taxes, which may ultimately include collecting directly from an employee's earnings if the matter remains unresolved.
 Although the process may sound intimidating, it follows specific rules designed to enable taxpayers to understand the situation and take corrective action before more serious collection efforts are initiated.

 This guide explains what a wage garnishment is, why it happens, and how individuals can stop or reduce it.
 It outlines how an employer is required to withhold a portion of wages during pay periods and forward those payments to the department responsible for collecting the debt.
 The information provided here is based on official sources, offering general information to help taxpayers find practical solutions.